 Of course, we can't forget that Far Cry: New Dawn is a spinoff title and as such came with much less hoopla, so Ubisoft probably expected a significantly lower turnover.
 Whether they planned for it to be this low is unknown.

-If you've been following the game, you probably know that most reviews haven't really been kind , calling it a glorified expansion of Far Cry 5 and even a mere reskin.
+If you've been following the game, you probably know that most reviews haven't really , calling it a glorified expansion of Far Cry 5 and even a mere reskin.
 It didn't help one bit that Ubisoft are charging as they would for a full game, even though it's questionable whether it's worth it.

 On the other hand, it must be said that physical sales have been dropping significantly lately and very few new games beat their predecessors in UK's physical sales.